 Interorganizational / Interpersonal Relations

-To return phone calls to agencies/private owners with pets to place, promptly.
-If member is unable to return calls promptly, member will make alternative provisions to have calls handled by another rescue representative, or if none is available, to leave information on the phone answering system as to when calls will be returned.
+Members agree to promptly return ART and animal-related phone calls.
+If a member is unable to return calls promptly, the member will make alternative provisions to have calls handled by another rescue representative, or if none is available, to leave information on the phone answering system as to when calls will be returned.

 The Surrender Process

-All animals entering ART from local animal shelters should be accompanied by formal paperwork indicating that the animal has been “officially” surrendered to the rescue group.
+All animals entering ART from local animal shelters should be accompanied by formal paperwork indicating that the animal has been “officially” surrendered to ART.

 An appropriate veterinary exam should include a basic physical and fecal check, with the animal receiving appropriate vaccines.
 When a veterinary record is available and current, no further veterinary care is necessary unless required by an unresolved medical problem.
 Any known medical problems should be treated before release.